Prostanoids: Prostaglandins, Prostacyclins

 5. The Functions of Prostanoids

-Prostanoids are ubiquitous lipids in animal tissues that coordinate a multitude of physiological and pathological processes at concentrations down to 10‑9g per g of tissue, either within the cells in which they are formed in response to specific stimuli (autocrine) or in closely adjacent cells (paracrine).
+Prostanoids are ubiquitous lipids in animal tissues that coordinate a multitude of physiological and pathological processes at concentrations down to 10‑9g per g of tissue, either within the cells in which they are formed in response to stimuli (autocrine) or in closely adjacent cells (paracrine).
 Under normal physiological conditions, they are cytoprotective in gastric mucosa, renal physiology, gestation and parturition, but in contrast, they have been implicated in many pathological conditions, such as inflammation, cardiovascular disease and cancer.
 Different prostanoids can be complementary or opposing depending on tissue and physiological conditions, and the correct balance between them can often be crucial.
 Such is the complexity of these interactions that an outline only of some of the more important can be presented here.

-Receptors: Prostanoids and their receptorsProstanoids are sometimes described as local hormones that act in an autocrine fashion close to the site of their synthesis to coordinate the effects of other hormones in the circulation, although some can undergo facilitated transport from the cell via transporters, mainly members of the ABC transporter superfamily, to exert paracrine actions (they are rendered inert too readily to be transported far).
+Receptors: Prostanoids and their receptorsProstanoids are sometimes described as local hormones that act in an autocrine fashion close to the site of their synthesis to coordinate other hormones in the circulation, although some can undergo facilitated transport from the cell via transporters, mainly members of the ABC transporter superfamily, to exert paracrine actions (they are rendered inert too readily to be transported far).
 In this mode, they each interact with cell-surface G‑protein-linked receptors (GPCRs), which comprise a large protein family with seven trans-membrane domains that sense molecules outside the cell and induce signal transduction pathways inside the cell and thence the cellular responses.
 When a ligand binds to a GPCR, it causes a conformational change, which allows it to act as a guanine nucleotide exchange factor for an associated G-protein.

 Five classes (and several sub-classes) of GPCR have been identified in mice and man that interact with prostanoids, and these are specific for PGE2 (designated EP or four subclasses EP1 to EP4), PGD2 (DP or two subclasses DP1 and DP2), PGF (FP), PGI2 (IP) and TXA2 (TP, in two isoforms - TPα and TPβ), most of which belong to the α‑branch of Class A GPCRs, excepting DP2 (CRTH2) in the γ-branch of Class A GPCRs.
 The immediate result of binding to these receptors is an increase or decrease in the rate of generation of cytosolic second messengers (cAMP or Ca2+), a change in membrane potential, or activation of a particular protein kinase.
 The different receptors characterized from diverse cell types tend to have high, but not absolute, specificity for particular prostanoids and characteristic requirements in each cell, a phenomenon that can be explained by interactions of receptors with other G-proteins, which alter their mode of action.
-Thus, the EP4 receptor can couple with the Gαs-protein to trigger adenylyl cyclase to form cAMP when stimulated by PGE2, or it can couple with the Gαi-protein to activate kinases that include phosphatidylinositol 3-kinase.
-This can mean the difference between pro- and anti-inflammatory or pro- and anti-cancer effects.
+Thus, the EP4 receptor can couple with the Gαs‑protein to trigger adenylyl cyclase to form cAMP when stimulated by PGE2, or it can couple with the Gαi-protein to induce kinases that include phosphatidylinositol 3-kinase.
+This can mean the difference between being pro- and anti-inflammatory or pro- and anti-cancer.

 Certain of the cyclopentanone prostanoids (PGA and PGJ series) interact at the cell nucleus with peroxisome proliferator-activated receptors (PPARs) of which there are three, but in this context PPARγ is most relevant.
-This is a nuclear hormone receptor or ligand-activated transcription factor regulating the expression of genes involved in adipogenesis, glucose homeostasis and lipid metabolism.
-All PPARs heterodimerize with the retinoid X receptor (RXR), which must itself be activated by binding to 9-cis-retinoic acid, and bind to characteristic regions on the DNA of target genes.
+This is a nuclear hormone receptor or transcription factor regulating the expression of genes for adipogenesis, glucose homeostasis and lipid metabolism.
+All PPARs heterodimerize with the retinoid X receptor (RXR), which must itself be activated by binding to 9‑cis-retinoic acid, and bind to characteristic regions on the DNA of target genes.

 Inflammation and immune responses: Arguably the best known of the functions of prostaglandins and thromboxanes in cells is that they modify the inflammatory response to affect such symptoms as pain, fever and swelling.
 It should be recognized that inflammation is an intrinsically beneficial event that leads to removal of offending molecules and restoration of tissue structure and metabolism, and the main cause for concern is when acute inflammation fails to resolve and causes tissue damage as in sepsis, in which a prolonged and excessive immune response is followed by an immunosuppressive stage that can lead to high mortality rates.
 In the early days of prostaglandin research, it was evident that prostaglandins injected into tissues could induce all the symptoms of inflammation, but it is now recognized that the interactions are complex, and prostanoids can act both in a pro- and anti-inflammatory manner according to the nature of the inflammatory stimulus and the prostanoid produced, together with the profile of prostanoid receptors in each type of cell.
-For example, EP3 receptors are involved in the development of fever, while EP2 and EP4 are oncerned with allergy and bone resorption.
+For example, EP3 receptors are involved in the development of fever, while EP2 and EP4 are concerned with allergy and bone resorption.
 Receptor-specific actions of prostaglandins heighten neuronal excitability and so generate and transmit pain signals.

 cartoonUnder normal conditions, prostanoid levels in cells are low, but during inflammation both the nature and concentration of prostanoids can change dramatically.
 Macrophages produce both PGE2 and TXA2, but the ratio changes to an excess of PGE2 with an inflammatory stimulus by enhancement of the release cascade of pro-inflammatory cytokines such as interleukin (IL)-1, IL-2 and tumour necrosis factor‑α (TNF‑α).
 In this context, prostanoids are best viewed as part of complex regulatory networks that modulate the actions of immune cells.